Mortgage closing costs and fees

 Title insurance is an essential part of homebuying.
 It insures that you're the only owner of the property and insures that the seller has the right to sell you the property.
 It also insures that all taxes are paid on the property before you close.

 Each state has different regulations for title insurance.
 The amount you pay is determined by the price of the home.
-Title insurance is a one-time fee that you'll pay at closing, it covers you for as long as you own the home.
+Title insurance is a one-time fee that you'll pay at closing.

 Watch the video in this section.